Takakiriy/typrm/README.md

 In order to correctly determine the range to replace the setting value, typrm checks that the text with the setting value exists before replacing.

+## where command - finds the definition of the setting (variable) value

+To find the location of the variable definitions (variable name: value) listed in `Settings:`, enter the where command.

+example.yaml:

+    1: 設定:
+    2:     __FileName__: file.txt
+    3:     __Number__: 12
+    4: 本文:
+    5:     file.txt  #template: __FileName__

+To display the location of `__FileName__` variable definition, enter:

+    typrm where __FileName__

+If found, the location and definition will be displayed as shown below.
+Also, you may find more than one.

+    .../example.yaml:2:     __FileName__: file.txt

+When filtering by file name, type the variable name followed by the file name.

+    typrm where __FileName__ example.yaml

+When you look for a definition of a variable referenced in a particular template, type the variable name followed by the file name and line number where the template is located.

+    typrm where __FileName__ example.yaml 5

 ## #file-template tag: checks the contents of the file